Lia Pereira

-Lia Pereira (born March 5, 2004) is a Canadian single skater and pair skater.
-With her skating partner, Trennt Michaud, she is the 2025 Four Continents bronze medalist, a three-time Grand Prix medalist (including gold at the 2023 Grand Prix de France), the 2022 CS Golden Spin of Zagreb bronze medalist, and a three-time Canadian national medalist.
+Lia Pereira (born March 5, 2004) is a Canadian pair skater.
+With her skating partner, Trennt Michaud, she is the 2026 World bronze medalist, the 2025 Four Continents bronze medalist, a three-time ISU Grand Prix medalist (including gold at the 2023 Grand Prix de France), a two-time ISU Challenger Series medalist, and the 2026 Canadian national champion.
+With Michaud, she represented Canada at the 2026 Winter Olympics.

 Personal life

-Pereira was born on March 5, 2004, in Milton, Ontario, Canada and is of Italian descent.

-In September 2023, she began commerce studies at the University of Guelph's Gordon S. Lang School of Business and Economics.
+Pereira was born on March 5, 2004, in Milton, Ontario, Canada and is of Portuguese descent.
+In September 2023, she began studying at the University of Guelph's Gordon S. Lang School of Business and Economics, majoring in business management.